 Intrusive procedures or actions are only used when the person supported is at risk of harming themselves or others or causing property damage.
-Examples of intrusive actions are physical restraint, secure isolation in a secure space or prescribed medication to assist the person in calming them self with a clearly defined protocol developed by a physician at to when to administer the medication and how it is to be monitored and reviewed.
+Examples of intrusive actions are physical restraint, or prescribed medication to assist the person in calming themselves with a clearly defined protocol developed by a physician as to when to administer the medication and how it is to be monitored and reviewed.
+The Association does not use secure isolation, confinement or time out as a strategy.